mario-pz/blog/content/posts/2023-04-15-productive-student.md

 # meditate, meditate, meditate

-its super effective because it helps cultivate mindfulness, focus, and emotional well-being. by training the mind to be present and aware, meditation improves concentration, allowing for better task engagement and reduced distraction. additionally, it can reduce stress and anxiety, which in turn boosts overall mood and cognitive functioning. for start, do 30 minutes.
+it helps cultivate mindfulness, focus, and emotional well-being. by training the mind to be present and aware, meditation improves concentration, allowing for better task engagement and reduced distraction. additionally, it can reduce stress and anxiety, which in turn boosts overall mood and cognitive functioning. for start, do 30 minutes.

 ![pepe meditating](https://www.actitime.com/wp-content/uploads/2020/08/pepe-01-scaled.jpg)